3Tamao3/DBD-Bloodweb-Auto-Leveling/README.md

 (It is not bannable because Dead By Daylight doesn't care if you use macros or something like that so don't worry c:)

+if you want to execute the script u need to have autohotkey: https://www.autohotkey.com

 Here is my dbd-legion-afk-farming-script: https://github.com/3Tamao3/DBD-AFK-LEGION-FARMING